Mt. Ikoma 生駒山エリア

 How to Get There

 Mt.
-Ikoma is located in Nara Prefecture amid sprawling national parkland.
-It becomes particularly crowded in the spring with revelers seeking out cherry blossoms and other flowers.
+Ikoma is located on the border between Nara and Osaka prefectures amid sprawling national parklands.
+It becomes particularly crowded in the spring when many visitors come to see cherry blossoms and other flowers.
 The nearest station is Ikoma, from where you can change to a cable car to visit various stops.

 Mt.
-Ikoma was featured in pre-eminent woodblock print artist Hiroshige's “Famous Views of the Sixty-odd Provinces” series
+Ikoma was featured in pre-eminent artist Hiroshige's “Famous Views of the Sixty-odd Provinces” series

 The mountain became a center of worship for Korean residents in Japan in the 20th century